sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ### Fusion Engine

-The Fusion Engine is the core intelligence layer of AgriSense that combines multiple data sources to generate personalized crop advisories.
+The Fusion Engine is the core intelligence layer of KrushiRakshak that combines multiple data sources to generate personalized crop advisories.

 #### **1. Overview**